A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge

 with the success of the formulation dependent on the ability to write $m=m(r)$.
 The dynamical equations in the spatially flat case (see \cite[Eq.(8.46)]{Bahamonde:2017ize}) can be written in a form completely parallel to \eqref{eq:ds_2} and \eqref{eq:ds_3}

 with $\frac{\dot{H}}{H^2}=x_2-2$.
 Being a completely metric theory of gravity, the connection is not independent, and correspondingly there is no additional $x_4'$-equation.
-Without going into the details, we list below some of the crucial similarities and contrasts between FLRW cosmology in $f(R)$ and $f(Q)$ theory (especially the non-coincident gauge connection branch $\Gamma_{2,3}$) that can be revealed by a careful first look at the system \eqref{DS_f(R)}: \begin{itemize} \item \textbf{Some similarities between $f(R)$ and $f(Q)$ cosmology:} \begin{itemize} \item Just like with monomial theories of the form $f(Q)\propto(-Q)^n$, for monomial theories of the form $f(R)\propto R^n$ as well the phase space dimensionality reduces by one due to existence of the additional constraint $nx_1+x_2=0$. \item It can be shown that
+Without going into the details, we list below some of the crucial similarities and contrasts between FLRW cosmology in $f(R)$ and $f(Q)$ theory (especially the connection branch $\Gamma_{2,3}$) that can be revealed by a careful first look at the system \eqref{DS_f(R)}: \begin{itemize} \item \textbf{Some similarities between $f(R)$ and $f(Q)$ cosmology:} \begin{itemize} \item Just as in the monomial case $f(Q)\propto(-Q)^n$, for monomial theories of the form $f(R)\propto R^n$ the phase-space dimensionality also reduces by one, owing to the additional constraint $n x_1 + x_2 = 0$.